How can there be Peace

-Born in Japan, having lived in Japan, Canada, USA, and Spain, Kohtaro identifies himself as a citizen of the globe.
+Born in Japan, having lived in Japan, Canada, the USA, and Spain, Kohtaro identifies himself as a citizen of the globe.
 He loves meeting people from different backgrounds and experiencing their cultures.

 After his time at Pearson College UWC in Canada, he started his B.A. majoring in Global Liberal Studies and minoring in Peace and Conflict Studies at New York University (NYU).
-He is also pursuing an M.A. in International Relations with a concentration in International Politics and International Business.

 While pursuing his academics, he also worked at the United Nations Headquarters as an intern in 2017, and he also was selected from 7000+ candidates to work as the Japanese CEO for One Month of The Adecco Group, the largest HR Consulting firm in the summer of 2018.